arifsetiawan/node-test-sample/README.md

 node bin/hook
 ```

 Now, when changes with failed test will not be committed.
-You can skip with `git commit --no-verify` but then Gitlab-CI will run tests too.
+You can skip with `git commit --no-verify` but then Gitlab CI will run tests too.

 # TODO